JoomlaGov Shows You All Government Websites Using Joomla

 Here at Watchful, we love to support high profile users of open source.
 Every day, we help governments, universities and other large organizations to use Joomla and WordPress.

-So we’re delighted to see the work of Matthew Philogene, one of the Watchful team members.
-Matthew has just relaunched JoomlaGov.info which lists over 3,300 government web sites built with Joomla.
+It is inspiring to see the work of Matthew Philogene, one of the Watchful team members.
+He has just relaunched JoomlaGov.info which lists over 3,300 government web sites built with Joomla.

 If you want to see what’s possible with Joomla, this site is a great place to start.
 I spoke with Matthew about the site relaunch.